 Before getting into how to do an effective sales forecast, one needs to have clarity on what KPIs to measure.
 Without the right metrics and processes in place, no amount of tools will be helpful.

 Here are 3 key metrics that can be a great starting point:

-1. Annual forecasts vs. quarterly results
+1. Annual sales forecast vs. quarterly results

 While you might have an annual forecast at the beginning of your financial year, it makes more sense to keep revising your forecast from the lens of quarterly performance and results.
 It helps you pause and check if your annual goal is still achievable and what are the gaps that need to be filled towards that pursuit.